mbroz/cryptsetup/FAQ.md

   Hence, LUKS has no kill option because it would do much more harm than good.

-  Still, if you have a good use-case (i.e.  non-abstract real-world situation) where a Nuke-Option would actually be beneficial, please let me know.

  * **5.22 Does cryptsetup open network connections to websites, etc. ?**